TOWNSENDCOLLECTIVE_Crosscut-63.jpg

 Coach Spotlight: Ann Sorenson

-Ann was a member of the US National Summer Biathlon team for 10 years and traveled around the world competing.
-She enjoys introducing folks to Biathlon and watching the excitement when that first target falls!
-She passes along the fun, the challenge, and the opportunities the sport can bring with her positive and outgoing personality.
+Ann was a member of the U.S. National Summer Biathlon Team for 10 years, traveling the world to compete.
+She loves introducing people to biathlon and seeing the excitement when that first target falls.
+With her positive, outgoing personality, she shares the fun, challenge, and opportunities the sport can bring.

 Summer Camps